 Is A Cyberattack On A Solar Farm Dangerous?

 Cybersecurity refers to the procedures and tools that organizations use to protect the interconnected systems that process, store, or transmit data to guarantee its integrity.
-As utility-scale solar projects become more popular, cyberattacks can impact a larger network of consumers, causing disruptions to thousands of households and businesses.
+As utility-scale solar projects become more popular, cyberattacks on solar farms can impact a larger network of consumers, causing disruptions to thousands of households and businesses.
 Identifying solar farm security risks and keeping these facilities safe from digital threats are necessary to maintaining operational continuity and revenue as well as ensuring the production of energy without disruption.

 Solar energy systems are connected to the electrical grid through power electronic devices like inverters and may have frequent communication with utility control and automation systems.
 If an inverter’s software is not kept updated and secure, the data it sends between solar panels and the grid can be hacked and manipulated.
 A hacker could take advantage of unsecured systems to target the supervisory controls, allowing them to make an unauthorized change to the power supply and alter the voltage or electrical current that the inverter delivers onto the grid and into homes.
 Alternatively, a hacker could embed a code into the inverter to spread malware throughout the power system, causing it to fail.
 These consequences are serious, making cyberattacks one of the largest solar farm security risks facing the energy sector today.

 With all the solar farm security risks facing the energy sector, what is the best way to protect these facilities and ensure an uninterrupted supply of energy for homes and businesses?
 The answer to this question can be found in a combination of physical deterrents and technology.